AleksandrRogov/DynamicsWebApi/README.md

 ## Request Examples

-For the object reference please use [DynamicsWebApi Wiki](../../wiki/).
+Please use [DynamicsWebApi Wiki](../../wiki/) for an object reference.
+It is automatically generated and I could not find a better doc generator, pardon me for that.
+If you know a good ".d.ts -> .md" doc generator - let me know!

-The following table describes all __possible__ properties that can be set for `request` object.
+The following table describes all __possible__ properties that can be set in `request` object.

 __Please note!__ Not all operaions accept all properties and if by mistake an invalid property has been specified you will receive either an error saying that the request is invalid or the response will not have expected results.